|Theorem of the Day®||

-Each day offers a different theorem (or lemma, law, formula or identity), each one worthy of adorning the walls of a mathematical Alte Pinakothek, Baltic, Cairn House, Guggenheim, Louvre, Nail Factory, Tate, Uffizi or Zach Feuer.
+Each day offers a different theorem (or lemma, law, formula or identity), each one worthy of adorning the walls of a mathematical Abattoirs, Baltic, Cairn House, Guggenheim, Louvre, Nail Factory, Staatliche Museen, Tate, Uffizi or Zach Feuer.

-By 'have a go' I mean admire it; turn it over in your mind; try to follow the example, if one is given; if you are studying it on-line, follow the web link, which will provide a pictorial interpretation, a proof or even a clever animation.
+By 'engage' I mean: admire it, turn it over in your mind, try to follow the example, if one is given; if you are studying it on-line, follow the web link, which will provide a pictorial interpretation, a proof or even a clever animation.

 Click on the 'further reading' link.
 It will usually take you to the amazon.co.uk page for the book.
 This is a convenient way to provide full bibliographical details of the book and often, a preview of its contents; it is not a recommendation that you buy the book (but, if you do, this website earns a small referral fee).